With Unbounce’s Mailchimp integration, you can send your leads directly into your Mailchimp account!

-Now that everything is setup we highly encourage you to test it out and make sure everything is working as you expect it.
-Publish your page, submit a form, and check that the new lead shows up in Mailchimp (can take up to a couple minutes).
+Now that everything is set up we highly encourage you to test it out and make sure everything is working as you expect it.
+Publish your page, submit a form, and check that the new lead shows up in Mailchimp (can take up to a couple of minutes).

 Once you’ve tested everything out you can click Reset Stats so that your conversion rate isn’t affected by the tests.